 – Align your Digital and Physical Shopping Journeys

 Harmonize your customer journey to avoid any delays or unnecessary steps that could hinder buyers from making a purchase.
 In the future, it is likely that most people, especially Generation X and Baby Boomers, will continue to use the technology that they have grown accustomed to using since the start of the pandemic.
 This means that you should ensure that your customers’ online experiences are seamless.
-Providing a simple and straightforward shopping process with an intuitive mobile experience.
+Providing a simple straightforward shopping process with an intuitive mobile experience.

 – Enhance the Shopping Experience